Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/swift-ios/README.md

 * [Download the sample code to your development machine.](../../README.md#get-the-samples)

-## Get the Speech SDK for macOS
+## Get the Speech SDK for iOS

 **By downloading the Microsoft Cognitive Services Speech SDK, you acknowledge its license, see [Speech SDK license agreement](https://aka.ms/csspeech/license201809).**

 The Cognitive Services Speech SDK for iOS is distributed as a framework bundle.
-It can be used in Xcode projects as a [CocoaPod](https://cocoapods.org/), or downloaded directly [here](https://aka.ms/csspeech/macosbinary) and linked manually.
+It can be used in Xcode projects as a [CocoaPod](https://cocoapods.org/), or downloaded directly [here](https://aka.ms/csspeech/iosbinary) and linked manually.
 This guide uses a CocoaPod.
 Note that this tutorial will not work without changes for any version earlier than 1.6.0 of the SDK.

 ## Install the SDK as a CocoaPod